 If the class falls on a particularly significant day, I’ll sometimes cut up a factual text about Bonfire night, The Oscars, Earth Day, etc. and use this for a running dictation.
 See ESL Calendar for some ideas.

 Student Controlled Dictation

 Instead of dictating live in front of the class, you could record the text and give it to the students as a sound file for them to transcribe at their own pace.
-This could also be given as a task to be done outside of the classroom.
+You could give this to students as homework.
 Alternatively, use a dialogue from a TV or radio show, a podcast, etc, The benefit of this activity is that students can work at their own pace and replay the file as often as needed.
-Students whose listening skills are weaker than others might sometimes be embarrassed to ask for a listening activity to be repeated over and over again, so this activity allows them to listen as many times as they need to.
+Students whose listening skills are weak might be embarrassed to ask for a listening activity to be repeated continuously, so this activity allows them to listen as many times as needed.